Overwatch League: Format

-The Overwatch League is owned by Blizzard Entertainment and run by Major League Gaming, which is also owned by Blizzard's parent company Activision Blizzard.
-The Overwatch League plays out similar to most North American professional sports leagues, in which all teams play scheduled games against other teams to vie for position in the season's playoffs, rather than the approach of team promotion and relegation more commonly used in other esports leagues.
-The league currently features twenty teams split between two conferences based on their location: East and West.
-The East will have eight teams, while the West will have twelve.
+The Overwatch League was owned by Blizzard Entertainment and run by Major League Gaming, which is also owned by Blizzard's parent company Activision Blizzard.
+The Overwatch League played out similar to most North American professional sports leagues, in which all teams played scheduled games against other teams to vie for position in the season's playoffs, rather than the approach of team promotion and relegation more commonly used in other esports leagues.
+The league featured twenty teams split between two conferences based on their location: East and West.
+The East had eight teams, while the West had twelve.

 The 2018 season consisted of non-regulation pre-season play, a regular season divided into four stages, and a post-season playoffs tournament to determine the championship team for the season.
 Each regular season stage lasted five weeks, with each stage ending with a short playoff of the top teams based on that stage's records to determine stage champions.
 Teams played 40 matches across the regular season, playing teams both within and outside their division.
 The post-season playoffs used teams' overall standings across all stages.
 The top standing team in both divisions received the top two seed in the playoffs, followed by a fixed number of teams determined from across both divisions.
 An All-Star weekend is also held, featuring two division-based teams selected by league representatives and voted on by fans.

 The 2019 season format was similar to that of the previous season, though stage playoffs for the fourth stage were eliminated and the number of matches was decreased to 28, among other changes.
 The 2020 season introduced a number of changes, including a home-and-away format, where each team would host home games with up to eight teams per homestand event, and the elimination of the stage format.
 This format was eventually changed to a bimonthly tournament-based season in April due to the global impact of the COVID-19 pandemic.

 Teams are awarded with monetary prizes for how they place at the end of the regular season, as well as for participating and placing high in the stage playoffs and post-season tournament.
 For example, the first season had a total prize pool of US$3.5 million available, with the top prize of $1 million awarded to the post-season championship team.